evernost/gangQin/README.md

 - **More complete playing statistics**: provide some hindsight on the overall playing performance of a song
 - **Dynamic comments display**: a comment, or notes show at a certain cursor, for a certain section, like a copilot
 - **Flexible MIDI loading**: select the specific tracks you want to import (MIDI might have way more than 2)
-- **Metronome with dynamic tempo**: ajusts automatically throughout the score.
-Helps also to monitor your playing speed, hence your progress
+- **Metronome with dynamic tempo**: tempo is adjusted automatically throughout the score.
+It also helps to monitor your playing speed, hence your progress
 - **Semi-automated _fingersatz_ edition**: simplify the assignation of repeated sections (repeated chords, codas, etc.)
-- **Auto-highlight of the complex secions**: in the staffScope view, a color code shows the section that caused the most trouble, based on the playing statistics.
+- **Auto-highlight of the complex sections**: in the staffScope view, a color code shows the section that caused the most trouble, based on the playing statistics
 - **Time accuracy score display**: shows how well you play the notes at the right time

 ## Shortcuts